 To deep-fry

-• Carefully drop the skewered hot dog into oil at 350˚F and fry for about 3-4 minutes, rolling it around to fry evenly, until it becomes golden brown and crispy.
-Remove it from the oil and let it rest on a cooling rack.
+• Heat oil in a skillet (large enough for the hot dog skewers) to reach to 350˚F. Carefully place the skewered hot dog into the hot oil, and fry for about 3-4 minutes.
+Rotate it occasionally using kitchen tongs to ensure even frying, until it turns golden brown and crispy.
+Remove the hot dog and let it rest on a cooling rack.
 Fry 1-2 skewers at a time to ensure that the oil temperature stays consistent.

-• Dust the skewered hot dog with sugar and drizzle with ketchup and mustard as desired.
+• Dust the hot dog with sugar, and drizzle with ketchup and mustard as desired.
 Serve immediately.

 Notes